PE and Sport Premium

 Creating sustainable provision

 The funding is supporting professional development for teachers.
-As PE is not used to cover time out of class, the teachers at Three Bridges work alongside our specialist PE teacher.
+As PE is not used to cover time out of class, the teachers at Three Bridges work alongside our Sports coaches.
 The aim of this process is to develop each teacher to a high standard through a coaching plan.

 Emphasis on inter-school/intra-school competition